A Message from Our Sponsor:

 How to Watch and Listen

-Karl Ravech, Jimmy Dykes and Laura Rutledge will be on the call for ESPN beginning at 7:00 pm.
-If you're stuck on the road and can't watch, there are multiple ways to listen to The Voice of the Wildcats.
+Karl Ravech, Jimmy Dykes and Kris Budden are on the call for ESPN beginning at 9:00 pm.
+If you can't get in front of a TV, there are a few different ways you can listen to the Voice of the Wildcats:

 - AM: 840 WHAS, 630 WLAP